fairyMouse/react-interview-questions/questions/Data Communication.md

 ## 2. Context API (Cross-Component Communication)

-Ideal when data needs to be shared across multiple levels of the component tree.
+This is ideal method when data needs to be shared across multiple levels of the component tree.

 ```jsx
 // Create context